hxtree/galaxyops/docs/architecture-guidelines.md

 deployment folder including applicable dependencies.
 Instead apps deploy themselves using CDK stacks via `rushx deploy`.

+## NestJS

+NestJS was selected as a framework for building server-side applications.
+It comes with dependency injection, swagger intergration for generating OpenAPI spec, is decorator based, and is sponsored as an open collective project.

 ## Mobile Client

 There is a healthy marketplace for mobile games to making frontend mobile